Italy : Safety by CityItaly - safety as a country

 Agnano is a very visited area due to a lot of thermal baths, while Posllipo and Chiaia are the most charming destination in Naples.

 OVERALL RISK : MEDIUM

-Naples had a problem with organized crime, but it does not have an impact tourists.
+Naples had a problem with organized crime, but it does not have an impact on tourism.
 Petty crime risk is high and bag-snatching is very common, especially at the main train station Piazza Garibaldi.
-In order to minimize the risks of becoming the victim of thieves, tourists should be very watchful both at Garibaldi and in all means of transport, such as tram, bus and metro.
+To minimize the risks of becoming the victim of thieves, tourists should be very watchful both at Garibaldi and in all means of transport, such as tram, bus, and metro.

 TRANSPORT & TAXIS RISK : MEDIUM

 Taxi drivers may overcharge you, so make sure that the meter is on or determine the fare of the trip in advance.
 Use only the licensed taxis which have a city crest on the door and a taxi number.
 If you drive a car, you should know that people with old vehicles might intentionally bang into your vehicle, to claim damage.
 Traffic in Naples may be extremely heavy and pedestrians should be very watchful.
 There are many reckless drivers, mostly of motorcycles and scooters.